Testing push notifications within XCTest

 The lane to run the provided test plan on the

-action)lane :test_push_notification do start_sinatra scan( project: 'SampleApp.xcodeproj', scheme: 'SampleAppScheme', testplan: 'SampleAppTestPlan', devices: ['iPhone 8'] ) end
+iPhone 8simulator (make sure to update your project details in thescanaction)lane :test_push_notification do start_sinatra scan( project: 'SampleApp.xcodeproj', scheme: 'SampleAppScheme', testplan: 'SampleAppTestPlan', devices: ['iPhone 8'] ) end -

 The lane and the method to always stop the